spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-dynamic-multiple-stores.md

 {% info_block warningBox "Configuration stores.php" %}

 Before dynamic store was introduced, the configuration for the store was stored in the file `config/Shared/stores.php`.
-Since the dynamic store is enabled, the configuration for the store is stored in the database, and the file `config/Shared/stores.php` depricated.
+Since the dynamic store is enabled, the configuration for the store is stored in the database, and the file `config/Shared/stores.php` deprecated.

-It replaced by the following modules: StoreDataImport, LocaleDataImport, CountryDataImport, CurrencyDataImport modules.
+The default store configuration will now be imported using new data import modules such as StoreDataImport, LocaleDataImport, CountryDataImport, and CurrencyDataImport.
+These modules will populate the store configuration in the database.
-Also introduced new major modules: Locale, Country, Currency.
+New major modules have been introduced, including Locale, Country, and Currency, which are now responsible for configuring the store in the database.

 {% endinfo_block %}

 1. Change the default configuration file.